 The layouts at Dendrobium Mine have been modified to reduce the potential for impacts to surface features.
 Changes to a mine layout have significant flow-on impacts to mine planning and scheduling as well as economic viability.
 These issues need to be taken into account when optimising mine layouts.
-The process adopted in designing the Dendrobium Area 3A mine layout incorporated the hierarchy of avoid/minimise/mitigate as requested by the DPIE and BCD.
+The process adopted in designing the Dendrobium Area 3B mine layout incorporated the hierarchy of avoid/minimise/mitigate as requested by the DPIE and BCD during the consultation process.
 Mine plan changes result in significant business and economic impact, including: